apache/mynewt-site/docs/os/tutorials/arduino_zero.md

   * Set the board support package for the target to
     ```@mynewt_arduino_zero/hw/bsp/arduino_zero```.
 This is a reference to the downloaded
     Arduino Zero support from Github.
+  * Use the "optimized" build profile for the ```arduino_boot``` target.
+This
+    instructs Newt to generate smaller and more efficient code for this target.
+    This setting is necessary due to the bootloader's strict size constraints.
   * Tells the Board Support Package to enable support for the Arduino Zero Pro, and not
     the Arduino Zero.
 This is done through setting a build feature.
 If you are building
     for an Arduino Zero, and not a Zero Pro, this feature should be set to ```arduino_zero```.